scouarn/nes_chr_editor/README.md

 Only works on linux (for now).

 ## TODO :
-- Attribute table (flips, palette)
+- Attribute table (flips, palette,...)
-- Save nametable
 - Copy tile (+its attributes)
-- 4 background palettes

 - Support for char roms larger than 8k
 - Controls config